matteosacchetto/node-zip-cli/README.md

 Allows you to specify paths that you want to exclude.
 This option follows the same syntax and rules of the traditional .gitignore file.

 > [!WARNING]
 > To avoid issues with wildcard extension, remember to put pattern including a wildcard between single or double quotes, to prevent the shell expanding that wildcard.
-If you do not escape the wildcard the behavioud will differ from what you expect.
+If you do not escape the wildcard the behavior will differ from what you expect.
 >
-> For example, providing `*.mjs` will result in the shell replacing it will all the file matching the wildcard, so as the input to the cli, instead of `"*.mjs"` will be provided the whole list (e.g. "rollup.config.mjs", "test.runner.mjs", ...).
-Instead, providing `"*.mjs"` will behave as expected, providing as input to the cli the pattern `"*.mjs"`
+> For example, providing `*.mjs` will result in the shell replacing it will all the file matching the wildcard, so as the input to the CLI, instead of `"*.mjs"` will be provided the whole list (e.g. "rollup.config.mjs", "test.runner.mjs", ...).
+Instead, providing `"*.mjs"` will behave as expected, providing as input to the CLI the pattern `"*.mjs"`

 > [!NOTE]
-> Up to the current version (0.7.2) the list of paths to ignore which are specified with this options are applied after default ignore paths (like `.git`) BUT before any .gitignore or .zipignore file.
+> Up to the current version (0.7.3) the list of paths to ignore which are specified with this options are applied after default ignore paths (like `.git`) BUT before any .gitignore or .zipignore file.
 This means that paths you specify here could be overridden by the aforementioned files.

 ###### `--allow-git`